phamstel/study-time-eda/README.md

   - Added 'Day of the Week' to analyze patterns by day
   - Added 'In class?'
 (Yes/No) to account for missing values
   - Handled missing or inconsistent data where necessary
+  - Added 'Focus' column to differentiate between the different courses, lectures and club stuff

 All EDA and visualizations are based on the clean dataset.